Dominions of Sweden: Estonia

 Estonia placed itself under Swedish rule in 1561 to receive protection against Russia and Poland as the Livonian Order lost their foothold in the Baltic provinces.
 Territorially it represented the northern part of present-day Estonia.

 The area was significantly populated by Estonian Swedes, who inhabited the area for centuries after Sweden lost control of it.
-After the Soviet Baltic Offensive and re-occupation of Estonia in 1944, nearly all the Estonian Swedes fled to Sweden proper.
+After the Soviet Union's Baltic offensive and re-occupation of Estonia in 1944, nearly all the Estonian Swedes fled to Sweden proper.

 Kexholm

 Kexholm was a sparsely inhabited part of Karelia on the Western and Northern shores of Lake Ladoga, annexed by Sweden in 1605.
 At that time, most inhabitants were Finnish-speaking Orthodox Christians.
 During the 17th century, Lutheran persecution of Orthodox Christianity and an influx of Lutheran Finns from neighbouring province of Savonia converted most of the area into Lutheran faith.
 The Swedish law and the Swedish structure of local administration were used in the area which does not seem to have had any prior written legal tradition.
 Nowadays the county is divided between Finnish regions of North Karelia and South Karelia and the Russian Republic of Karelia.